apurv101/Albumify/README.md

    ```
    profile.jpg
    ```
-   and the image which you want to be the style of your image with the name
+   and the image which you want to be the style of your content image with the name
    ```
-   DJ.jpg
+   style.jpg
    ```